mpalash/aliakbarmehta/_content/harlequin-series-we-are-such-stuff-as-dreams-are-made-on.md

 ---
-title: Harlequin Series; We are such stuff As dreams are made on
+title: We are such stuff As dreams are made on
 layout: content
 tag: individual work
 pubdate: '2010'